Winner of the Media Ecology Association's Mary Shelley Award for Outstanding Fiction (for story and radio play) 2023

 This one wasn't locked.
 Maybe someone on the maintenance crew had left it open, accidentally or because he was in the middle of a job.
 Pete couldn't resist.
 He opened the door.
 All he saw in front of him was another tunnel, with no sign of cleaning supplies.

 He walked through the door and in the tunnel beyond for a few minutes.
 He saw nothing unusual – the same mottled walls – and the occasional door bolted shut.
 He looked at his analog watch.
 He'd been in these tunnels too long, and realized he was now in danger of coming late to his appointment with the WNET people in just an hour.
-The meeting was important – they wanted Pete to host a retrospective on the Beach Boys, another one of his favorite groups.
+The meeting was important – they wanted Pete to host a special on the Beach Boys, another one of his favorite groups, and their new single had Dennis singing lead for the first time in years.

 He looked back on where he'd been walking.
 He needed to find a faster way out of here, so he could catch either Conrail or Fordham's Ram Van downtown, depending upon where he was able to exit.